Go Opaque API: Manual Migration

 each oneof case field in that union.

-Suppose there is a message defined with oneof fields image_url
+Suppose there is a message defined with oneof fields image_url and

-in oneof avatar
+image_data in oneof avatar like:

 message Profile {